 Because of advances in veterinary science and technology, vets today are able to perform incredible, lifesaving surgeries and provide care for pets with complicated illnesses.
 This means vets require new equipment that’s expensive to buy and operate, so veterinary costs have increased.

-2018 research showed an initial vet consultation costs an average of £30-£35 during standard working hours, but you could pay over £100 if your pet needs an emergency appointment out of hours.
+An initial vet consultation can cost an average of £30-£40 during standard working hours, but according to Animal Trust you could pay over £100 if your pet needs an emergency appointment out of hours.
 Surgery carries an average price tag of about £1,500, while more complicated treatments could set you back much more.
-This is compared to an average annual insurance premium of £324 per year for a dog and £171 per year for a cat.

 Many pet insured policies cover the cost of advertising if your pet is lost or stolen.
 At LV=, we'll reimburse you for up to £1,500 to advertise for your missing cat or dog; including up to £500 that can be used for a reward.

 Many pet policies offer third-party liabilities, so if your dog has injured someone or caused damage to someone’s property, you’ll be covered.
 At LV=, our pet policies offer you up to £2 million third party liability for dogs to cover costs and compensation.

 Our Lifetime pet policies provide cover for all illnesses or conditions that occur in the policy year, up to the policy limit you choose – either £3000, £5000 or £10,000.

 Our Time Limited pet policies will cover an illness or condition for a maximum of 12 months from the date of the first treatment up to the limit you choose.

 Please note LV= pet policies do not cover pre-existing conditions.